AAVSO/VStar/trunk/extlib/ReadMe.txt

   o nico-camargo-toolbar-icons-3.0.jar
     Toolbar icons created by Citizen Sky participant, Nico Camargo.

+  o vstaricon.png
+    This image was also created by Nico Camargo and is used for the splash screen and desktop icon.

 The libraries are covered under the following licenses and plain text copies of the licenses are included in the ./extlib directory.
 See the